FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 You may see several terms:

-Do not assume the job is FIFO just because it is oil and gas.
-Read the schedule, travel policy, and location details.
+Do not assume a job is FIFO just because it is in oil and gas.
+Read the schedule, location, travel policy, and contract terms.

 FIFO oil and gas jobs usually follow a cycle.

 First, the worker travels to a departure point.
-This could be an airport, heliport, port, company yard, crew change location, or staging area.
+This might be an airport, heliport, port, company yard, crew-change location, or staging area.

 Next, the worker travels to the worksite.
 For offshore work, this may involve a helicopter or vessel.
-For onshore work, it may involve flights, buses, or site vehicles.
+For onshore work, it may involve flights, buses, site vehicles, or company transport.

 Then the worker begins the rotation.
 Shifts may be long.
-In some oil and gas environments, 12-hour shifts are common.
+In many oil and gas environments, 12-hour shifts are common.
 Operations may run around the clock, so night shifts may be required.

 At the end of the rotation, the worker returns home or to an agreed base location.

-The work cycle can be attractive because the off period can be a true block of time away from the job.
+The work cycle can be attractive because the off period can be a real block of time away from the job.
 But the on period can be intense.

 While on rotation, workers may deal with: